October 24, 2010

 The HoneyMooners walking back up the beach after successfully riding a Pacific Swell on a precision watercraft, the Floaty.

 Tyler paddles toward the arcing fin of a bottle-nosed dolphin.
 Also on the morning of October 22, Pete and Kati were surrounded by a pod of ten dolphins.
 One dolphin jumped out of the water and looked Kati in the eye.
 Another dolphin swam directly underneath Pete's board and looked up through the waters making eye contact and sharing a glance of curiosity.
+Adventure friends and DareDevils from the beginning of time, Ty and Pete scan the horizon for the perfect set as the sun lowers and casts golden shadows upon the smooth sea.

 Watching the waves after many hours at sea.
 Ty and Katie will continue their wave quest into the Baja Peninsula for several months between their work seasons guiding clients through the mountains of the western hemisphere.